tkpmonke/nuklear_rgfw/README.md

 # example
 ![alt text](image.png)

-The example uses RGFW with nukclear and opengl2
+The example uses RGFW with nuklear and opengl2

 To compile the example, run
 build with `make`